ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 1. Streets
 1. Trees
 1. Seismic Hazard Zones
-1. City of San Francisco Boundary
+1. City of San Francisco Boundary (shoreline)

 You can download all of this data from this [Box Folder Online](https://ucdavis.box.com/s/cnlz6ejmje4qgf7z80h7ygbwydc65kkm).